 NST was formed in 2007, and developed from a group based within the Gay Outdoor Club.
 However the members felt that a closer association with the British Mountaineering Council (BMC) was an important part of our development as a club.
 In particular we wanted to have a visible presence of LGBT+ climbers within the larger institution that is the BMC, as well as to support BMC activities and campaigns.

 Two of our members, Martin and Roslyn, were interviewed by UKClimbing.com for an article about LGBT+ climbers, the role our club plays in both the LGBT+ and climbing worlds, and what our members get out of being in the club.
 Read the article here.

 Where we climb

 As well as our regular indoor meetings, we have a busy year-round program of weekend or longer trips each year to locations such as Portland, Wales, the Lake District, Cornwall, the Peak District, as well as international trips.
 All our events are great fun to join, whatever your level of experience.

 As well as straight (ahem) climbing trips, we encourage our members to improve their skills in a structured way, and organise for example Learn to Lead and self-rescue skills courses.

 Who can climb with us?

 To join the club on one of our regular indoor meets, you need to have climbed before, either indoors or outdoors, and know how to climb safely.
 Non-members are welcome to boulder indoors with us prior to joining the club.
-Our outdoor trips generally require more experience, though there a also couple a year that are targeted at outdoor novices.
+Our outdoor trips generally require more experience, though there are also a couple a year that are targeted at outdoor novices.

 BMC club membership